johnpottergr/Stablecraft.io/service-docs/sandbox-api/get-wallets.md

 ---
-title: List Wallets
+title: "List Wallets"
-sidebarLabel: GET /wallets
+sidebarLabel: "GET /wallets"
 ---

 # List Wallets

 Retrieve all wallets associated with your Stablecraft account, along with their balances and asset types.

----

 ## 📄 Endpoint